pratikgajjar/go-backend.how/content/posts/running-101/index.md

 ## Metrics

-Input metrics are those we should improve upon through continous training.
+Input metrics[^2] are those we should improve upon through continous training.

 - Cadence
 - Vertical Ratio